 - Land use conflicts shall be minimized. - Primary resource areas shall be protected. - Existing institutional uses shall be designated in accordance with adjacent uses. - Residential parcels of 2 acres or less shall be designated as Residential, except where fully encapsulated by surrounding rural area uses.
 Infill areas between residential areas shall not be pre-zoned for residential use, leaving those larger parcels with the flexibility in uses associated with the Rural Area zone until such time as there is a proposal for development.
 The change in designation and zone shall require a public official plan and bylaw amendment process. - Future Community Nodes shall be indicated on the Future Land Use Map but shall not be zoned for more intensive uses until such time as development of those areas is probable.
-Over time, mixed-use development shall be encouraged to located in those Nodes. - sites shall be designated as Open Space and Recreation. - Provincially, municipally, and federally-owned parks and - Land adjacent to watercourses and other significant natural areas, as well as hazard areas shall be designated as Environmental Risk. - All other relevant policies and principles included in this plan will be reflected.
+Over time, mixed-use development shall be encouraged to located in those Nodes. - sites shall be designated as Open Space and Recreation. - Provincially, municipally, and federally-owned parks and - which may be more precise in terms of land use designations within the broad categories of use.
+The Zoning Map must, however, conform to the general Future Land Use Map.